-- 12-1 DISCIPLINE It is the responsibility of all employees to observe this By-Law as well as departmental policies and regulations necessary for the proper operation of the Town of Sharon. - a) DEPARTMENT HEAD RESPONSIBILITES Department Heads are responsible for the proper and efficient operation of their department and for enforcing all policies and regulations.
-Supervisors are authorized to apply, with the approval of the Department Head, such disciplinary measures as may be necessary. - b) REASON FOR DISCIPLINARY ACTION Disciplinary action may be imposed upon an employee for conduct or actions which effectively and efficiently discharging its responsibilities to the public.
-The following shall be sufficient cause for disciplinary action: - 1) willful neglect in the performance of duties of the position to which the employee is assigned; - 2) disregard for or frequent violations of the Town's or respective department's policies and regulations; - 3) willful misuse, misappropriation, negligence, destruction of Town property or conversion of Town property to personal use or gain; - 4) frequent tardiness or absence from duty without prior approval; - 5) violation of any reasonable or official order or refusal to carry out lawful and reasonable directions given by a proper supervisor as long as there is no danger to personal safety; - 6) habitual use of intoxicating beverages to excess or abuse of narcotics, drugs, or other controlled substances so as to interfere with job performance or the efficiency of the Town's service; - 7) intoxication or use of alcoholic beverages narcotics, drugs, or other controlled substances while on duty or on Town property (except the use of drugs prescribed by a registered physician for medical purposes): - 8) criminal, dishonest, or other unsuitable conduct which interferes with effective job performance or has an adverse effect on the efficiency of the Town service; - 9) disregard for or violations of Town ordinances or State laws; - 10) violation of privileged information or its use for private gain; - 11) continued substandard performance; or - 12) any other conduct or action of such seriousness that disciplinary action is considered warranted.
+- 12-1 DISCIPLINE It is the responsibility of all employees to observe this By-Law as well as departmental policies and regulations necessary for the proper operation of the Town of Sharon. - a) DEPARTMENT HEAD RESPONSIBILITES RESPONSIBILITIES - Department Heads are responsible for the proper and efficient operation of their department and for enforcing all policies and regulations.
+Supervisors are authorized to apply, with the approval of the Department Head, such disciplinary measures as may be necessary. - b) REASON FOR DISCIPLINARY ACTION Disciplinary action may be imposed upon an employee for when the employee fails to meet the performance or conduct or actions which effectively and efficiently discharging its responsibilities to the public.
+The standards for the employee's position, or for the violation of any law, policy, or safety guideline.
+While it is not possible to list all forms of behavior that are considered unacceptable in the workplace, the following shall be are examples of violations that may constitute sufficient cause for disciplinary action: - 1) willful neglect in the performance of duties of the position to which the employee is assigned; - 2) disregard for or frequent violations of the Town's or respective department's policies and regulations; - 3) willful misuse, misappropriation, negligence, destruction of Town property or conversion of Town property to personal use or gain; - 4) frequent tardiness or absence from duty without prior approval; - 5) violation of any reasonable or official order or refusal to carry out lawful and reasonable directions given by a proper supervisor as long as there is no danger to personal safety; - 6) habitual use of intoxicating beverages to excess or abuse of narcotics, drugs, or other controlled substances so as to interfere with job performance or the efficiency of the Town's service; - 7) intoxication or use of alcoholic beverages narcotics, drugs, or other controlled substances while on duty or on Town property (except the use of drugs prescribed by a registered physician for medical purposes): - 8) criminal, dishonest, or other unsuitable conduct which interferes with effective job performance or has an adverse effect on the efficiency of the Town service; - 9) disregard for or violations of Town ordinances or State laws; - 10) violation of privileged information or its use for private gain; - 11) continued substandard performance; or

+12) any other conduct or action of such seriousness that disciplinary action is considered warranted.